TeamBW/PlayerData2/README.md

 # PlayerData2
-A rewrite of the PlayerData plugin.
+Keep track of your players